rizacantire/rizacantire/README.md

 -->

-- 🔭 I’m currently working on Java and React
+- 🔭 I’m currently working on Java and Javascript
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning React
 - 🤔 I’m looking for help with anything
 - 💬 You can ask me about the software.